-Whenever using any of these letters remember to include a section attachment - your resume.
+Whenever you use any of these letters remember to include a second attachment - your resume.

-Cover letters use standard business letter formats.
+Printed Cover Letters: Use a standard business letter format.
 Below your name and address - or masthead - will be the date, followed by an empty line, then the recipient's name and title, street address, city, state and ZIP code.

-Use the final paragraph to mention you will make a follow-up call within a week, perhaps within a few days, to confirm the document has been received and to ask for an interview.
+The Final Paragraph: Use the final paragraph to mention you will make a follow-up call within a week, perhaps within a few days, to confirm the document has been received and to ask for an interview.
 Thank the person for taking the time to read your letter.
-And use the appropriate closing, such as "Sincerely."
+Use a formal, professional closing.

-Skip business class envelopes and use 8 x 11 mailers so you don't have to bother folding your letter and resume.
+Mail First Class: Skip business class envelopes and use 8 1/2" x 11" mailers so you don't have to bother folding your letter and resume.
 A larger envelope keeps the documents flat and crisp and will be worth the extra cost.

 Writing Cover Letters, Thank You Notes, Emails and Letters Quick Guide